 High Waisted Shorts

 High waisted EVERYTHING is pretty much everywhere right now.
-Have you noticed?
-It’s hard to miss.
-Anyways, high waisted shorts are perfection for a woman with big thighs.
-The high waisted fit of this style of shorts creates the most incredible figure flattery.
+High waisted shorts are perfection for a woman with big thighs.
+(Check out this similar shorts to recreate my look).

 When you opt for a higher rise short it creates a shape and accentuates your waistline – this helps to create the illusion of more balance in your shape instead of bringing all the focus to your big thighs AND it makes your legs look longer and leaner.
 What’s not to love about longer, leaner looking legs – right?